 - Oak Hill

 - South Austin

 - Sunset Valley

 - Travis Heights

 What is the Positive Reinforcement Method?

 With so much easily accessible misinformation, it can be tough to tell how or why something appears to work.
-Don’t believe everything you see on TV or social media, except for Victoria Stilwell.
+Please don’t believe everything you see on TV or social media, except for Victoria Stilwell.
 She’s a driving force on television, demonstrating how this method works.